 No, you do not need to register your DBA (Doing Business As) name in North Dakota with the Internal Revenue Service (IRS).
 The registration of a DBA is typically done at the state or local level, depending on the specific regulations of North Dakota.
 The IRS is not involved in the DBA registration process.

-However, once your DBA is registered in North Dakota, you may need to obtain an Employer Identification Number (EIN) from the IRS if your business has employees, operates as a corporation or partnership, or meets certain tax-filing requirements.
+However, once your DBA is registered in North Dakota, you may need to obtain an Employer Identification Number (EIN) in North Dakota from the IRS if your business has employees, operates as a corporation or partnership, or meets certain tax-filing requirements.

 Do I need to file for a DBA if I already have North Dakota Registered Business Name?